folkzb/magalu/mgc/cli/docs/dbaas/engines/list/help.md

 - --control.limit integer    The maximum number of items per page. (range: 1 - 50) (default 10)
 - --control.offset integer   The number of items to skip before starting to collect the result set. (min: 0)
 - -h, --help                     help for list
-- --status enum              Value referring to engine status. (one of "ACTIVE" or "DEPRECATED")
+- --status enum              EngineStatus: Value referring to engine status. (one of "ACTIVE" or "DEPRECATED")
 - -v, --version                  version for list

 ## Other commands: